Facebook, Twitter, Tik Tok Among Major Companies Pulling Out Of SXSW Due To Coronavirus Concerns

 “After much thought, I’ve canceled my attendance at SXSW.
 I love SXSW, but I don’t believe the novel coronavirus can be contained, and I view an int’l event of 100K+ people as a huge risk to attendees and the entire city, given limited ICU beds, etc.”

-Ferris went on to ask Austin mayor Steve Adler to think about what the effect of that many people being exposed to the disease could do.
-The renowned author appealed to Adler to think about how that many getting sick would override any financial benefits from the festival.
+Ferris went on to ask Austin Mayor Steve Adler to think about what the effect of that many people being exposed to the disease could do.
+The renowned author appealed to Adler to think about how many people getting sick would override any financial benefits from the festival.
 As of now, SXSW has not been canceled.